HomeGeek RockThe Birth of Wizard Rock

 From there, the number of wizard rock bands across the country and around the world began to grow exponentially.
 While five or six existed in 2005, there were over forty active wizard rock bands the following year, and by 2009 the number had increased to an astronomical 800 worldwide.
 Woodstock-like musical festivals began to pop up, and on July 21, 2007 – the day the final Harry Potter book was released – Harry and the Potters performed with Draco and the Malfoys at Harvard Square in Cambridge, Massachusetts, in front of an estimated crowd of 16,000 fans.

 While those are the high marks, the number of wizard rock bands inevitably decreased once all of the books and films in the Harry Potter series had been released.
-As amazing as it sounds, however, wizard rock still remains a force within Harry Potter fandom to this day.
+As amazing as it sounds, however, wizard rock remained popular within Harry Potter fandom nonetheless.
 “Wizard rock is just under two decades old, but in this brief stretch of time, the community has experienced just as many developments as other older and more established musical genres,” Paul Thomas wrote in 2018.
 “Twists and turns, fortuitous accidents, brief feuds, and the possible threat of irrelevance.
 But wizard rock – to the surprise of many – has surmounted most obstacles, and while still being very much an underground phenomenon continues to strive.”

 Danny & the Juniors proved to be prophetic in 1958 when they sang “Rock and Roll is here to stay,” as were The Who in 1971 with “Long Live Rock.”
 Suffice it to say that those same sentiments ring true today within the world of wizard rock.